srj42/Cookbook/README.md

 ## Diversity

  College students are a diverse group of young people.
-To ensure that their diversity is represented in this cookbook, contributors are encouraged to add meals reprisentative of different cultures and areas of the world.
+To ensure that their diversity is represented in this cookbook, contributors are encouraged to add meals representative of different cultures and areas of the world.